 Education and Experience

-I completed an MSt in Early Modern History at Oxford in 2020, and was awarded the prize for best dissertation in cohort.
+I completed an MSt in Early Modern History at Oxford in 2020, and was awarded the dissertation prize.
 My BA (Hons) in History and Italian Studies was awarded by McMaster University (Canada), but completed at the University of Warwick.

-Other training and experience includes participation in the Italian Archives and Palaeography course at the Medici Archives Project in Florence (2019), training and experience in object handling and cataloging projects at the Ashmolean (2018-present), and volunteering as a digital fellow with Early Modern Letters Online (2019-2020).
+Other training and experience includes participation in the Italian Archives and Palaeography course at the Medici Archives Project in Florence (2019), training and experience in object handling and cataloging projects at the Ashmolean, and volunteering as a digital fellow with Early Modern Letters Online.

-I am the convenor of the Oxford Court Studies group, an interdisciplinary seminar series which which explores the political and cultural aspects of courts.
+I am the founder and co-convenor of the Oxford Court Studies group, an interdisciplinary seminar series which which explores the political and cultural aspects of courts.
 For more information, or to present a paper, please email me.
-The seminars will continue in Hilary and Trinity 2023.